Honeycomb Hubbard Model at van Hove Filling: Conclusions and Perspectives

 \section{Conclusions and Perspectives}

-In this paper we construct the $2p$-point Schwinger's functions in the $2$-dimensional honeycomb Hubbard with renormalized chemical potential $\mu=1$ and establish the upper bounds for the self-energy as well as its second derivatives in this model.
-In the companion paper \cite{RW2} we establish the lower bound for the second derivative of the self-energy in the momentum space hence achieve the proof that this model is not a Fermi liquid in the mathematical precise sense of Salmhofer.
-In \cite{GM} the authors studied the honeycomb Hubbard model at half-filling, in which the $2$ point Schwinger's functions are proved to be analytic down to zero temperature.
-It is therefore important to study the crossover between the cases of $\mu=0$ and $\mu=1$ and consider the honeycomb Hubbard model with $0<\mu<1$, in which the Fermi surfaces are no more points or exact triangles, but convex curves with $\ZZZ_3$ symmetry, for which the sector counting lemma introduced in this paper may not be valid hence a different way to count sectors \cite{Wang20} is required.
-It is also important to notice that Lifshitz phase transitions may happen at the van Hove filling \cite{Rosen}, which also deserve a rigorous study.
+In this paper we construct the $2p$-point Schwinger functions in the $2$-dimensional honeycomb Hubbard with renormalized chemical potential $\mu=1$ and establish the upper and lower bounds for the self-energy as well as its second derivatives.
+We prove that this model is not a Fermi liquid in the mathematical precise sense of Salmhofer.
+In \cite{GM} the authors studied the honeycomb Hubbard model at half-filling, in which the $2$ point Schwinger functions are proved to be analytic down to zero temperature.
+It is therefore important to study the crossover between the cases of $\mu=0$ and $\mu=1$ and consider the honeycomb Hubbard model with $0<\mu<1$, in which the Fermi surfaces are neither pair of points nor exact triangles, but are disjoint union of convex curves with $\ZZZ_3$ symmetry.
+In this case the sector counting lemma of the current paper may not be valid and a different one \cite{wang20} is required.
+It is also important to notice that Lifshitz phase transitions may happen at the van Hove filling \cite{rosen}, which also deserve a rigorous study.

 {\bf Acknowledgments} Zhituo Wang is very grateful to Horst Kn\"orrer for useful discussions and encouragements, and to Alessandro Giuliani and Vieri Mastropietro for useful discussions.
 Part of this work has been finished during Zhituo Wang's visit to the Institute of Mathematics, University of Zurich.
 He is also very grateful to Benjamin Schlein for invitation and hospitality.
-Zhituo Wang is supported by NNSFC No.12071099 and No.11701121.
+We are grateful to the anonymous referee for his comments and suggestions, which lead to significant improvements of the first manuscript.
+Zhituo Wang is supported by NSFC No.12071099 and No.11701121.
 Vincent Rivasseau is supported by Paris-Saclay University and the IJCLab of the CNRS.

 \thebibliography{0}

 A.~Abdesselam and V.~Rivasseau, ``Trees, forests and jungles: A botanical garden for cluster expansions,'' in Constructive Physics, Lecture Notes in Physics 446, Springer Verlag, 1995,